Understanding reimbursement and compliance guidelines

 To keep expenses under control, your nonprofit should set a per diem rate for meals and incidentals.
 Look to the federal per diem rate, which varies by geographic area and travel destination.
-Also, the U.S. General Accountability Office (GAO) sets an annual mileage reimbursement rate.
+Also, the U.S. Government Accountability Office (GAO) sets an annual mileage reimbursement rate.

-If you adopt reimbursement rates, be sure to clarify to your employees and volunteers what's covered.
+If you adopt reimbursement rates, be sure to clarify to your employees and volunteers what is covered.
 The GAO has a per diem rate that covers just meals and incidentals, such as taxis, and another rate that covers meals, incidentals and lodging.
 If your nonprofit pays more per diem or for mileage than the federal rate, the excess amount might be taxable.

 What are some other best practices for expense reimbursement?

 Make sure your expense reimbursement policy establishes:

 - How to book travel.
-Have you designated one employee to make travel arrangements for everyone, or does the responsibility fall to an external travel agency or the travelling employees themselves?
+Have you designated one employee to make travel arrangements for everyone, or does the responsibility fall to an external travel agency or the traveling employees themselves?
 Some organizations allow employees to make their own travel arrangements to gain airline, hotel or other travel rewards for personal use.

 - The approval process.
 When must expenses be submitted and when are approval decisions made?
 What's the turnaround time to receive reimbursement?

 - Regularly scheduled audits.
 Large organizations may want to consider audits intended to support budget management and fraud and loss protection, or to test specific controls and processes.